photoprism/photoprism/CODE_OF_CONDUCT.md

 (a) Violations may be punished with a [snarky](https://www.merriam-webster.com/dictionary/snarky) comment and finally a "Plonk", which means that we ignore you according to (3).

-(b) Plonk stands for the metaphorical sound of a user hitting the bottom of a kill file.
+(b) Plonk stands for the metaphorical sound of a user hitting the bottom of the kill file.
 It was first used in [Usenet forums](https://en.everybodywiki.com/Plonk_(Usenet)), a precursor to the Web.